alpaca-rama/50-Projects-In-50-Days/README.md

 ## Instructions
 Nothing fancy to do.

-Just download the file, open whichever porject you want and open the index.html in a browser of your choice.
+Just download the file, open whichever project you want and open the index.html in a browser of your choice.

 #
 ## View the projects below: